 N0513

-Striking, highly floriferous and potently scented, Narcissus ‘Geranium’ offers a visual and olfactory sensation.
+Striking, highly floriferous and potently scented, Tazetta Narcissi ‘Geranium’ offers a visual and olfactory sensation.
 The chalky white petals of each bloom frame a short, rounded cup the colour of a rich, free-range egg yolk.
 Bearing up to 6 heads per stem, this Tazetta will fill your garden and home with clouds of intoxicating fragrance.

-‘Geranium’ adds a stylish touch to containers and brings dramatic impact en masse amongst lawns and borders, where it will naturalise freely.
+Tazetta Narcissus ‘Geranium’ adds a stylish touch to containers and brings dramatic impact en masse amongst lawns and borders, where it will naturalise freely.
 This high achiever has been granted an RHS Award of Garden Merit, so you can be sure it will return steadfastly for many years to come.

 -